 Moreover, its curvature is less pronounced than the quarter round and has a narrower profile.
-Measuring half an inch across, the shoe mold’s capabilities in covering the area is limited.
+Measuring half an inch across, the shoe mold’s capabilities in covering the area are limited.

 One face of the mold is narrower than the other; this slimmer face should be placed on the baseboard.
 And a significant disadvantage of using shoe molds is the baseboard should be flat in order for the trimming to grip the wall and create a seamless transition.